dbeck/chatter_ex/docs/README.md

 ![Log broadcast](log_broadcast.png)

-And an other one that shows the tree wrt to rounds:
+And an other one that shows the tree aligned as message distribution rounds:

 ![TCP broadcast](tcp_broadcast.png)